SherineAwad/Insm1_scRNA_PIPseq/README.md

 *Note: Tweaking any of these parameters may produce slightly different UMAP embeddings — this is expected and does not indicate errors.*

-# Rerunning the analysis using the modified genome

 ### Before filtering
 ![Violin plot before filtering](figures/violin_before_filtering.png?v=2)